Driving across border & into central Mexico

 Banjercito Online TIP Application (recommended)

-If for any reason you miss the INM or Banjercito offices at the border (like we almost did), 45 minutes down highway 57, just before entering the toll road 57D, after the village of Allende, Coah, you will find a small government complex with both INM & Banjercito offices.
+If for any reason you miss the INM or Banjercito offices at the border, 45 minutes down highway 57, just before entering the toll road 57D, after the village of Allende, Coahuila, you will find a small government complex with both INM & Banjercito offices.

 There’s also a good convenience (Oxxo) store with bathrooms there if you need.